wormhole-foundation/wormhole/docs/operations.md

 <!-- cspell:enable -->

-This feature shows up in the guardian heartbeats as `acct:ntt-acct` in enforcing mode and `acct-logonly:ntt-acct` without `accountantCheckEnabled`.
+This feature shows up in the guardian heartbeats as `acct:ntt-acct` in enforcing mode when NTT is enabled.
+It shows up as `acct-logonly:ntt-acct` without `accountantCheckEnabled`.
+It will just show up as `acct` if NTT is not enabled.

 ## Running a public API endpoint